Millyy/millyy.github.io/README.md

 Hosting has been moved to Firebase for added security!
 At the time of writing this, the SSL certificate is now processing.
 The safe address is https://portfolio-site-8d87b.firebaseapp.com/
 Yay, learning!

+New issue! www.celiastokman.com doesn't work!
+Only celiastokman.com!
+Attempting to fix tonight with Firebase...

 ## Things I've learned
 - More JavaScript, HTML and CSS techniques
 - How mockups in Photoshop help to make a website with better visual flow